TaygaHoshi/tt-project/Lists/List of Rules - Special Actions.md

 # Opportunistic Strike
 **Execution time:** Prepared action
 **Requirements:**
-	A melee weapon in main hand, or
+	Any melee weapon in main hand.
-	A two handed melee weapon.
 **Explanation:**
 	Ignores weapon precision.
 	Attack the next foe who moves into, within or out of this weapon's range.